 via Jonathan's RDF-Mapper make an affordable but yet extremely

 Short demonstration video

 output to a USB port of your computer.

-Run the RDF Mapper program, and select the correct serial port
+Run RDF-Mapper on your laptop, and select the correct serial port

 computer doesn't yet have a USB driver for the CH340 USB controller of

 the RDF41/42 you can download it here:

 3, Get a GPS mouse that outputs a NEMEA GGA ($GPGGA) sentence.

 A low cost USB device like the Beitian BS-708 USB GPS would probably do fine